VIDEO PRODUCTION FOR ATTORNEYS

 “I don’t remember tipping over,” Kenneth said.
 “When I came to, I could see the outside of the bus.

 Kenneth suffered severe pain and blunt head trauma.
-His right leg had shattered just below his recent hip transplant.
+His right leg was shattered just below his recent hip transplant.

 Surgeons had to insert wires into Kenneth’s leg to hold his fractured bone in place.